jupyter/docker-stacks/docs/using/running.md

 ## Using JupyterHub

-You can configure JupyterHub to launcher Docker containers from the Jupyter Docker Stacks images.
+You can configure JupyterHub to launch Docker containers from the Jupyter Docker Stacks images.
 If you've been following the [Zero to JupyterHub with Kubernetes](https://z2jh.jupyter.org/en/latest/) guide, see the [Use an existing Docker image](https://z2jh.jupyter.org/en/latest/jupyterhub/customizing/user-environment.html#choose-and-use-an-existing-docker-image) section for details.
 If you have a custom JupyterHub deployment, see the [Picking or building a Docker image](https://jupyterhub-dockerspawner.readthedocs.io/en/latest/docker-image.html)